Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments

 \section{Theoretical Properties}

-While the Adaptive Supergeo Design methodology is a heuristic approach to an NP-hard problem it is important to establish a theoretical foundation for its performance.
-Our theoretical argument rests on the idea that if geographic units form well-separated clusters, our GNN can effectively identify these 'correct' building blocks.
-If the GNN finds these blocks, the subsequent optimization is much more likely to find a near-optimal solution.
+While Optimized Supergeo Design is a heuristic approach to an NP-hard problem it is important to establish a theoretical foundation for its performance.
+Our theoretical argument rests on the idea that if geographic units form well-separated clusters, dimensionality reduction can effectively identify these natural groupings.
+If the embedding preserves cluster structure, the subsequent optimization is much more likely to find a near-optimal solution.
 In this section we formalise this intuition by outlining the assumptions under which our method is expected to perform well and presenting a guarantee for the quality of the solutions it produces.